 The Story of My Teeth, by Valeria Luiselli (La historia de mis dientes, 2012) A baby is born with four early teeth and a coat of fur, and grows up to become an auctioneer and a collector intent on telling the story of his teeth.
 That means the ones in his own head, but also, he claims, the mighty molars of folks like Plato and Virginia Woolf.
 In addition to teeth, he collects knowledge, straws, literary allusions, and stories—and his unique style of narration, light egomania, and possible unreliability make this novel an exploration of truth and fiction, as well as a literary adventure for the reader.

-Whether you’re Mexican, study Mexico, or just like Mexican food, any and all of these books will give you a powerful story and a link to Mexican history, culture, and literature.
-What better way to boost the fiesta in your Cinco de Mayo festivities?
+Whether you’re Mexican, study Mexico, or just want a deeper level of understanding of the culture, any and all of these books will give you a powerful story and a link to Mexican history and literature.
+What better way to deepen your celebration of Cinco de Mayo?